 In the immediate aftermath of World War Two, thousands of children were born to white German women and black American soldiers who were stationed in Allied-occupied Germany.
-The mixed-race infants were viewed with contempt by many Germans and endured constant abuse and racism.
+The mixed-race infants were viewed with contempt by many Germans and subjected to constant abuse and racism.
 Black activist and author Ika Hügel-Marshall was one of the so-called "occupation babies".
-She tells Mike Lanchin about the painful struggle to discover her own identity as a result of the racism she experienced growing up black in post-war Germany.
+She recalls the painful struggle to discover her own identity as a result of the racism she experienced growing up black in post-war Germany.

 Photo: Ika as a young girl (Courtesy of Ika Hügel-Marshall)